Normal procesing time

 How long can I stay in Denmark?

-As a posted worker you can be given a residence document for a maximum of 2 years in total.
+As a posted service provider you can be given a residence document for a maximum of 2 years in total.

-If you are to stay in Denmark for less than 3 months as a posted worker, you need not submit an application for an EU residence document.
+If you are to stay in Denmark for less than 3 months and meet the conditions for EU residence as a posted service provider, you do not need to submit an application for an EU residence document.

 What happens if I lose my employment with the EU company?

-If you have been granted a residence document based on your status as a posted worker and you lose your job with the EU company, regardless of whether you were fired or resigned yourself, your grounds for residence will normally have ended.
+If you have been granted a residence document based on your status as a posted service provider and you lose your job with the EU company, regardless of whether you were fired or resigned yourself, your grounds for residence will normally have ended.

-If you leave Denmark in connection with losing your job, you need not do anything about your grounds for residence.
+If you leave Denmark in connection with losing your job, you do not need to do anything about your grounds for residence.
 All you need to do is inform the Civil Registration System that you will be leaving Denmark.
-You can do this on-line at lifeindenmark.dk (requires MitID).
+You can do this online on lifeindenmark.dk.

 If you wish to stay in Denmark, you must contact SIRI for clarification of your grounds for residence.

-If you believe that you meet the requirements for other grounds for residence, for example, as an employee or self-supporting person, you must submit an application on these grounds.
+If you believe that you meet the requirements for other grounds for residence, for example, as an employee or self-supporting person, you must submit an application for change of grounds for residence to these grounds.

-If you leave Denmark in connection with losing your job, you need not do anything about your grounds for residence.
+If you leave Denmark in connection with losing your job, you do not need to do anything about your grounds for residence.
 All you need to do is inform the Civil Registration System that you will be leaving Denmark.
-You can do this on-line at lifeindenmark.dk (requires MitID).
+You can do this online on lifeindenmark.dk.

 If you wish to stay in Denmark, you must contact SIRI for clarification of your grounds for residence.

-As a citizen of a country outside the EU, the EEA or Switzerland, you are not covered by the EU rules and must apply for residence on different grounds (the Danish Aliens Act).
+As a citizen of a country outside the EU, EEA or Switzerland, you are not covered by the EU regulations and must apply for residence on different grounds (the Danish Aliens Act).

-You can read more about the different schemes for citizens of countries outside the EU, the EEA or Switzerland here
+Read about the different schemes for citizens of countries outside the EU, EEA or Switzerland

 Can my family qualify for an EU residency document?